OBOAcademy/obook/docs/tutorial/pull-requests.md

 - Make it clear how it does what it sets out to do.
 E.g., Does it change a column in the database?
 How is this being done?
 What happens to the old data?
 - Use screenshots to demonstrate what has changed

-_Example_: This PR addresses adds the new term MONDO:0100503 DPH5-related diphthamide-deficiency syndrome`.
-Fixes #5178.
+_Example_: This PR addresses adds the new terms
+- MONDO:0700082 Robertsonian translocation Down syndrome
+- MONDO:0700083 reciprocal translocation down syndrome
+- MONDO:0700093 balanced Robertsonian translocation Down syndrome
+- MONDO:0700094 unbalanced Robertsonian translocation Down syndrome

+Close #5109

 ### General tips
 - Commit early, commit often